Tragopogon porrifolius: Description

+Tragopogon pratensis has similar but smaller flowers.

+Etymology

 The Latin specific epithet porrifolius means "with leaves like leek" (Allium porrum).

-Origin and distribution
+Distribution

-Tragopogon porrifolius is a common biennial wildflower, native to southeast Europe and north Africa, but introduced elsewhere, for example, into the British Isles (mainly in central and southern England), other parts of northern Europe, North America and southern Africa, and in Australia.
+Tragopogon porrifolius is a common biennial wildflower, native to southeast Europe, Mediterranean Turkey, and north Africa, but introduced elsewhere, for example, into the British Isles (mainly in central and southern England), other parts of northern Europe, North America and southern Africa, and in Australia.
 In the United States, it is now found growing wild in almost every state, including Hawaii, except in the extreme south-east.